-The CARES Act was signed into law by President Trump on March 27, 2020.
-The CARES Act established a \$150 billion Coronavirus Relief Fund (Fund), through which the U.S. Department of Treasury (Treasury) will make direct payments to each state, eligible units of local government, the District of Columbia, U.S. Territories (the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands), and Tribal Governments.
+The Act was signed into law by President Trump on March 27, 2020.
+The Act established the Fund, through which Treasury will make direct payments to each state, eligible units of local government, the District of Columbia, U.S. Territories (the Commonwealth of Puerto Rico, the United States Virgin Islands, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands), and Tribal Governments.
 The direct payments can be used this year to help with state and local government expenses incurred in connection with the COVID-19 pandemic.
-Eligible state, territorial, local and tribal governments were required to apply for direct payments from the Fund by April 17, 2020.
+Eligible state, territorial, local, and tribal governments were required to apply for direct payments from the Fund by April 17, 2020.
+According to a recent survey of 42 states and territories published by the National Governor's Association, nearly 90% of the Fund Payments have been allocated and approximately 62% of the Fund Payments have already been obligated.
+The survey respondents indicated that they are on target to spend all of the Fund Payments by the CARES Act deadline of December 30, 2020.